Yunyang, Shiyan: Economy

-As of 2016, there were 461,100 people living in agrarian households throughout the district.
+As of 2016, there were 461,100 people living in agrarian households (hukou) throughout the district.
 The district is home to 663 agricultural businesses, including 183 agricultural co-operatives.
 Cultivated land in the district totaled 611,500 mu as of 2016.
 96.4% of the district's agricultural production is crop farming, with forestry, animal husbandry, aquaculture, and agricultural services comprising the remaining 3.6%.
 The living conditions of the district's agrarian population varies greatly, and substandard living conditions are not uncommon.
 21.3% of the district's agrarian population lives in bamboo structures, 44.4% of the district's agrarian population does not source their water from protected sources, 90.8% of agrarian households report frequently using firewood for energy needs, 87.4% of the agrarian population does not have access to flush toilets, and the majority of agrarian households do not have access to air conditioning or computers.

 100% of the district's villages have access to electricity and landlines, 90.7% have cable TV installed, and 88.4% have access to broadband.